chris-short/chrisshort.net/content/post/joining-amazon-eks/index.md

 ## I'm delighted

 I'm off to be what I've wanted to be since the day I realized Developers need help getting their solutions into production.
-I can be a Developer Advocate for the number one cloud provider on the planet's Kubernetes service (EKS).
+I can be a Senior Developer Advocate for the number one cloud provider on the planet's Kubernetes service (EKS).

 I've had Amazon in my sights for a while now.
 My first interview at Amazon was a total flop in 2012 (but I did get to see Seattle, so that was nice).
 Amazon has improved its pre-interview process to get candidates ready for their upcoming interviews.
 It was still pretty grueling.
 I hit a wall about ten to fifteen minutes into the last interviewer.